A relative has died, now you need to divide the jewellery, but how?

 Bring the jewellery to us, and explain you need a probate valuation.
 Often there are a number of pieces to value, and it does take time, so we may need to keep them for a few days, we will tell you how long we need when you bring the jewellery to us.

 If you have found any of the receipts, or any other documentation (e.g. stone certificates) do bring them, as it helps us.
-But don't worry if you haven't found them, it really doesn't have much effect on the value.
+But don't worry if you haven't found them, it usually doesn't have much effect on the value.
 Often it is more important to get the estate settled quickly.

 Remember if you (or whoever inherits the jewellery) decide to sell, we will need proof of identity.
 But we do not need it while we are doing the probate valuation.